-On February 15, employees of the Engibeing Department on the Scioto Division organized "The Technique Club."
+On February 15, employees of the Engion rebruary 15, employees of the Engineering Department on the Scioto Division organized "The Technique Club."
 H. Z. Waggoner was elected president; R. B. Jones, vice-president; A. H. Steele, secretary; H. B. McColgan, treasurer, and W. I. King, chairman, House Committee.
-Meetings are held on the first and third Tuesdays of each month.
+Meetings are held on the first and third Tuesdays. ings are held on the first and third Tuesdays of each month.